-STANDARDS HOW YOU WILL BE MEASURED AIM: All livestock receive a daily diet sufficient to maintain full health FW.1 Key Livestock must be provided with sufficient feed FW.1.a The diet is adequate to maintain rumen function and suitable to the production status and body condition of the animal FW.1.1 A system is in place to ensure newborn calves/lambs receive sufficient, suitable colostrum FW.1.1.a The Health Plan clearly shows there is a system in place to ensure that sufficient colostrum is received as soon as possible after birth, but within 6 hours R - Health plan REVISED FW.1.1.b Alternative sources of colostrum (fresh/frozen/artificial) are available in the event of the dam not being able to produce FW.2 All livestock must be provided with sufficient access to feed FW.2.a There is enough feeding space per animal - dependent on the system See Appendix for recommended space allowances n of feeding REVISED FW.2.b Feeding systems inc. automatic feeders are checked at least daily to working and clean ensure they are FW.3 Key All livestock must be provided with adequate access to a supply FW.3.a The water supply is sufficient to cover times of peak demand e.g. du lactation, and there is sufficient trough space/drinkers for the number of fresh, clean drinking water REVISED FW.3.b Water is easily accessible to livestock and troughs do not obstruct wa areas and do not have the potential to cause injury to livestock alkways and feeding FW.3.c Water troughs are kept clean FW.3.d Provision is made to ensure an emergency supply of suitable drinkin supplied if normal supplies were to fail g water can be GUIDANCE Emergency water supply is an alternative source of water i.e. tankers, fire e service, natural etc. FW.3.e Grazing livestock have access to water, regardless of crop being gra zed
+AIM: All livestock receive a daily diet sufficient to maintain full health FW.1 Key Livestock must be provided with sufficient feed to maintain rumen function and suitable to the production status and body condition of the animal FW.1.1 A system is in place to ensure newborn calves/lambs receive sufficient, suitable colostrum within six hours REVISED FW.1.1.b Alternative sources of colostrum (fresh/frozen/artificial) are available in the event of the dam not being able to produce N/A FW.2 All livestock must be provided with sufficient access to feed REVISED FW.2.a There is enough feeding space per animal - dependent on the system of feeding.
+See Appendix for recommended space allowances N/A FW2.1 Feeding systems inc. automatic feeders are checked at least daily to ensure they are working and clean NEW FW.3 Key All livestock must be provided with adequate access to a supply of FW.3.a The water supply is sufficient to cover times of peak demand e.g. during hot weather/ lactation, and there is sufficient trough space/drinkers for the number of livestock fresh, clean drinking water REVISED FW.3.b Water is easily accessible to livestock and troughs do not obstruct walkways and feeding areas and do not have the potential to cause injury to livestock ■ FW.3.c Water troughs are kept clean FW.3.d Provision is made to ensure an emergency supply of suitable drinking water can be supplied if normal supplies were to fail GUIDANCE: Emergency water supply is an alternative source of water i.e. tankers, fire service, natural etc.